Personalize selling with product rec quizzes 👉

 3. He then added three Multiple Choice questions to the Question Group to collect more information about the person’s experiences.

-5. Dan’s typeform is rounded off with an Ending that confirms what will happen next.
-He used the Redirect on completion option (which can be found in Settings) to send the respondent to a landing page on the Middle Aged Marathoner site with information promoting his program, Crushing 26.2.
+5. Dan’s form is rounded off with an Ending that confirms what will happen next.
+He used the Redirect option to send the respondent to a landing page on the Middle Aged Marathoner site with information promoting his program, Crushing 26.2.

 Setting up the ConvertKit integration

-One of the key aspects of Middle Age Marathoner’s runner segmentation solution is the integration of its typeforms with the email marketing software ConvertKit.
+One of the key aspects of Middle Age Marathoner’s runner segmentation solution is the integration of its forms with the email marketing software ConvertKit.

 “By coupling Typeform and ConvertKit using Zapier I can give users a personal experience,” said Dan.
 “Not all middle age runners have the same challenges.
 I understand this and want treat my visitors as individuals with unique solutions.”